Wendellab/cottonMNase-seq/DA_diffMNase-seq.md

     bowtie2-build Dgenome2_13.fasta D5
     bowtie2-build A2Du_26.fasta A2Du

-## 2.Read mapping and quality control
+## 2. Read mapping and quality control

 ### 2.1 Bowtie2 mapping
 Default setting `-k 1` report 1 alignment for each read/pair) should work, while some might need to be modified as required by downstream tools.